eedorenko/missionedge-plat-control-plane-seed/README.md

 - `utils` - holds scripts and templates for Zarf package management.
 - `workspaces` - defines the `Workspaces` in your platform ([sample](https://github.com/microsoft/coral/blob/main/docs/samples/Workspace.yaml))

+## Customizations

+This repo doesn't require any customizations.

 ## See Also

 - [Register a new application with Coral](./docs/application-registration.md)